 A person would buy a put option in the commodities or futures markets if he or she expected the underlying futures price to move lower.

 Buying a put option entitles the buyer of the option the right to sell the underlying futures contract at the strike price any time before the contract expires.
 It rarely happens, and there is not much benefit to doing this, so don’t get caught up in the formal definition of buying a put option.

 Most traders buy put options because they believe a commodity market is going to move lower and they want to profit from that move.
 You can also exit the option before it expires – during market hours, of course.

 All options have a limited life.
 They are defined by a specific expiration date by the futures exchange where it trades.
-You can visit each futures exchange’s website for specific expiration dates of each commodities market.

 Finding the Proper Put Options to Buy